 This year’s Celebrate CB festivities (May 3–9) are packed with excitement, highlighted by Railroad Days, a special tribute to National Train Day on May 10.
 Throughout the week, visitors can immerse themselves in a variety of train-themed activities that celebrate Council Bluffs’ historic role in the nation’s railroad legacy.
 From hands-on interactive exhibits and historic locomotive rides to scenic trolley tours and educational demonstrations, there’s something to delight guests of all ages.

-Railroad Days isn’t just about the rides—it’s a chance to step back in time and experience the sights, sounds, and stories of the railroads that helped shape this region.
 Families can enjoy engaging activities designed for kids, while rail enthusiasts can marvel at historic engines and learn about the city’s pivotal connection to America’s rail network.
 The week of festivities builds up to the Celebrate CB Parade on May 9, a lively celebration featuring marching bands, floats, and plenty of hometown spirit.

 The Wall That Heals: A Powerful Memorial Day Tribute